 From 2007-2014, Nele was teaching at KHLim university college and affiliated to KU Leuven as a post-doctoral researcher.
 Since 2014, she is an associate professor at KU Leuven and an academic staff member of the COSIC research group.
 She founded the research group ES&S at the KU Leuven Campus in Diepenbeek, where she is teaching digital design and cryptology in the Faculty of Engineering Technology.
 In 2020, Nele joined LIACS at Leiden University as a professor of applied cryptography and security.

-Nele was a visiting researcher for three months at Ruhr University Bochum in 2013 and at EPFL in 2017.
+Nele was a visiting researcher at Ruhr University Bochum in 2013 and at EPFL in 2017.
 She was/is the PI in around 15 finished and ongoing research projects with national and international funding.
 She serves/served as a program committee member of renowned international conferences on security and hardware design, such as NDSS, CHES, DAC, DATE, FPL, ESSCIRC and ESWEEK.
 She was the general co-chair of FPL in 2017 and the program chair of EWME and PROOFS in 2018.
 She is the program chair of FPL and CARDIS in 2020.
 Nele is (co-)author in over 100 publications in international journals, conferences and books.
 She received best paper awards and nominations at CHES'19, AsianHOST'17 and DATE'16.
 Nele serves as an expert for the European Commission and as an associate editor for IEEE Transactions on Information Forensics and Security and IEEE Circuits and Systems Magazine.